 6. Honda EU2200i Super Quiet Portable Inverter Generator

 This is known to be a reliable generator.
-It provides stable power for sensitive devices.
+It provides continuous power for sensitive devices.
 While it will run many of the various appliances and devices on your trip, it may not power your air conditioning unit.
 It has a starting watt rating of 2200 watts and a running watt rating of 1800 watts.

 This is a high-performance fuel-efficient option with an eco-friendly throttle.
 It is also one of the quietest generators available running at only 48-57 decibels at 20 feet.